 Jill was once a home-owner.
 But the house was lost, and the family business, too, in unfortunate circumstances.
-After the separation from her husband she had nowhere to go.
+After the separation from her husband, she had nowhere to go.
 “My mother kicked the bucket at the right time,” she says ruefully.
-With the modest proceeds from the sale of her mother’s unit, Jill funded the orthodontic work her children needed, and invested $90,000 in a manufactured home delivered to a caravan park on the NSW central coast.
+With the modest proceeds from the sale of her mother’s unit, Jill funded the orthodontic work her children needed and invested $90,000 in a manufactured home delivered to a caravan park on the NSW central coast.

 If such a move sounds desperate, think again.
 The caravan park option has provided rare access to affordable housing for thousands of people, especially retirees on low incomes, divorced men and women clutching half the proceeds of a house sale, and older single people.
 Around 72,690 Australians were living in caravans (or cabins or houseboats) in 2011, according to the Australian Bureau of Statistics.

 Such changes could render this affordable housing option unattractive, just as single, divorced and poorer baby boomers head into the retirement years.
-Many of these renters are wondering how they’ll survive in future.
+Many of these renters are wondering how they’ll survive in the future.
 I’ve written before about some of the housing alternatives: communal living, and urban hubs or villages.
 A study by Andrea Sharam of 111 single Australian women over 40 who are renters shows some could afford to buy a property worth $150,000.
 But where to find such a property?
 A residential park is a possibility; it’s a tried-and-tested alternative, and able it seems, to provide a communal lifestyle that might appeal to many in our generation.

-If you’re imagining a 1960’s cramped caravan with annex, visualise instead a two-or three bedroom manufactured home with parquet floors, and garden, selling from $120,000 with McMansions fetching up to $400,000.
+If you’re imagining a 1960’s cramped caravan with annex, visualize instead a two-or three-bedroom manufactured home with parquet floors, and garden, selling from $120,000 with McMansions fetching up to $400,000.
 (Cashed-up baby boomers are moving in, too.)
 Mary Preston, 66, has lived in a residential park in western Sydney for 28 years.
 “We look after each other here,” she told me.
 “And it’s a magnificent lifestyle with pools, spas….more like resort living.”
 Jill Edmonds said, “We do shopping for the house-bound; one resident is almost blind, and if she locks herself out, all she has to do is call out and we’re there.”

 It almost sounds idyllic.
 But the tenants, including long-time residents, Jill and Mary, have fought battles over years for security of tenure.
 In NSW, the country’s best protective legislation is under threat.
 The proposed law would turn the clock back a quarter of a century, the tenants say.
 Under the changes, it would be much easier for tenants to be evicted; alternative sites for their homes are very hard to find.
-As well, park owners would be able to get up to 50 per cent of the capital gain on sales of homes or ten per cent of the overall sale price.
+As well, park owners would be able to get up to 50 percent of the capital gain on sales of homes or ten percent of the overall sale price.

-It’s tricky for government to strike a balance: between the freedom of park operators to develop the land they own, and the rights of the tenants with their significant investment in home and garden.
+It’s tricky for the government to strike a balance: between the freedom of park operators to develop the land they own, and the rights of the tenants with their significant investment in home and garden.
 Park owners claim they’re not making enough profits, and the industry isn’t viable.
 But some new operators see a bright future.
 They’ve moved in to buy up parks, and heavily market them as lifestyle options for the over 50s.

 Affordable housing is one of the nation’s most critical issues; state governments must act judiciously to protect what we have left.
 Prime Minister Kevin Rudd, who started as a champion of the homeless, also needs to show that his commitment to affordable housing was more than a passing fad.
 Jill Edmonds sees a solution in resident co-operatives being helped to buy the land their houses and caravans stand on as happens in US mobile-home parks.
 She says it’s been a wonderful lifestyle.
 But if protections for tenants are weakened as proposed, she urges a new generation of divorcees and retirees to think carefully before following her lead.

 What are your thoughts on this style of living?
 Are there other ways to help older renters?
-Please click on ‘Comment.’
+Please click on the ‘Comment.’